vinkla/wordplate/README.md

 ## Laravel Mix

-To get started with Laravel Mix, [please visit their documentation](https://laravel-mix.com/docs/5.0/basic-example).
-> [Laravel Mix](https://laravel-mix.com/docs/5.0/basic-example) is a clean layer on top of Webpack to make the 80% use case laughably simple to execute.
+[Laravel Mix](https://laravel-mix.com/docs/5.0/basic-example) is a clean layer on top of Webpack to make the 80% use case laughably simple to execute.
 Most would agree that, though incredibly powerful, Webpack ships with a steep learning curve.
 But what if you didn't have to worry about that?

+To get started with Laravel Mix, [please visit the documentation](https://laravel-mix.com/docs/5.0/basic-example).

 By default there are two npm scripts available: